gritukan/hamkaas/lab2/README.md

 ![](_imgs/6.png)

-For every line of the source code (and resulting PTX assembly code if needed), profiler provides different statistics, for example information about global or local memory accesses or starts of the divergent branches.
+For every line of the source code (and resulting SASS assembly code if needed), profiler provides different statistics, for example information about global or local memory accesses or starts of the divergent branches.
 It's clear that all the divergences are caused by the `if` statement.
 Spend some time playing with the `Source` tab to get familiar with it.

 How to fix the problem?
 Rewrite `KernelOpt` to avoid warp divergence.
 Run the code again and see that code runs faster.
 Rerun the profiling and see that the warp divergence warning is gone.